 Pro’s

-easy to set up and relatively little paperwork, other than an annual Self Assessment tax return
+Easy to set up and relatively little paperwork, other than an annual Self Assessment tax return

-greater privacy than incorporated businesses, whose details can be found via Companies House
+Greater privacy than incorporated businesses, whose details can be found via Companies House

 Cons

-sole traders have unlimited liability, which means there’s no legal difference between themselves and their business – so if the business gets into debt, the business owner is personally liable
+Sole traders have unlimited liability, which means there’s no legal difference between themselves and their business – so if the business gets into debt, the business owner is personally liable

-sole traders can lose personal assets if things go wrong
+Sole traders can lose personal assets if things go wrong

-tax rates on sole traders aren’t always as kind as they are on limited companies.
+Tax rates on sole traders aren’t always as kind as they are on limited companies.
 When you reach a certain level of earnings, it might not be quite as lucrative to stay a sole trader

 Limited Company